makrai/notes/qiu2003-pretrained-nlp-survey.md

   traditional NLP pipeline: basic syntactic information appears earlier in the network, while high-level semantic information appears at higher layers
 * three ways to select the representation:
-  * Embedding Only.
-One approach is to choose only the pre-trained static
+  * Embedding Only: choose only the pre-trained static
   * Top Layer.
 The most simple and effective way
   * automatic choose the best layer in a soft version, like ELMo [122]: r t = γ
     * where α l is the softmax-normalized weight for layer l and γ is a scalar